Bring-your-own code repository

 Workflow

-The communication between your internal setup, your external VCS, and Guidewire VCS happens in the following way:
+The communication between your internal setup, your external VCS, and the Guidewire VCS happens in the following way:

 -